cil0834/project5/README.md

 selected String.
 The value of the hamming distances can be changed by selecting a new String and recalculating.

+Onto the left side of the frame.
+The error box has already been discussed.

+The get String button gets the word in the JComboBox and assigns it into a JTextField The ascii value rounded up and rounded down can then be found by clicking on the Calculate Ascii Value button.
+In addition all of the strings in the JComboBox that share that asciiValue rounded up are displayed in a JTextArea below.
+It should be noted that the JTextArea is put into a scroll pane as well.

 ![alt text](https://github.com/cil0834/project5/blob/master/Untitled%20Diagram%20(2).png)